 “We had so much fun!
-Everyone absolutely loved Story Massage.
+Everyone absolutely loved the Story Massage Programme.
 The children’s expressions are just so special.
-Just like FRT, Story Massage is very simple but so powerful.
-We will keep in touch with the schools and ask about the longer term benefits of the children.
+Just like FRT, it is very simple but so powerful.

-“From my perspective as a Story Massage Instructor, one of the benefits of sharing Story Massage in these situations is just how many children we could include in one go.
+“From my perspective as a Story Massage Instructor, one of the benefits of sharing the programme in these situations is just how many children we could include in one go.
 We had a class of 54 children taking part!”

 More about Functional Reflex Therapy

 The Functional Reflex Therapy Framework for Reflexology is designed for children and adults of all ages with high levels of anxiety, intellectual difficulties, autism, special educational needs and disabilities.
 It is also an enjoyable and beneficial experience for more vulnerable adults with dementia and Alzheimer’s.
 It offers a unique approach accessible to all.
 FRT uses a combination of relaxation techniques drawn from original theories and practices of reflexology.
 You can find out more about training in the FRT approach here: Functional Reflex Therapy

 The Story Massage Programme combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
 It is enjoyed by all ages and abilities.
 Ten simple massage strokes form the basis of the Story Massage programme.
 These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
 It is a fully inclusive activity, no clothing is removed and no oil is used.